danishifer/dash3d/README.md

 Printer managers monitor the dashboard print queue and the printer status.

-Once the printer is free to print, a printer manager can download a pending print's STL file and copy it to the slicing software.
+Once the printer is free to print, a printer manager can download a pending print's STL file and copy it to the slicing software.

 The printer manager then enters the print time and the amount of fillament used in the print's adittional info set's the print state to *Printing*.